kidsdynamic/childrenlab_v2/README.md

 ## /v1/subHost/list - GET
 * Content-Type: application/json
 * If no status parameter, the API returns ALL of sub host belong to the user
+* It returns request from and request to Subhost list

 #### Request Parameters
 | Parameters    | Required      | Type  | Example  |